mrperrytpx/garbgarb/README.md

 Checkout consists of 4 steps: Account, Cart, Shipping and Review

 Account: User chooses if they want to buy as a guest user or if they want to sign in with an account.
-If the user is already signed in, this stepped is skipped.
+If the user is already signed in, this step is skipped.

 <img src="readme/checkout1.png" width="500">